 - They’re badly structured.
 Important commercial terms (like fees) shouldn’t be hidden halfway down page fifty-three.
 Badly structured documents are full of clutter and unnecessary repetitions, without a clear indication of the most important parts.

 - The language is old fashioned and legalistic.
 “Notwithstanding the aforegoing provisions…” actually means “Despite that…”.
 Honestly, it does, but it sounds like it was originally drafted by a Roman emperor.
 Obscure language means that parties don’t know exactly what their rights and obligations are.
 All documents should be in plain language.

 - They don’t comply with the latest law.
 If the law changes, but the templates don’t, the template will very soon be out of date.
 This can expose the parties to risks that they’d rather avoid.
 For example, the template might not have a dispute resolution clause, which the King III™ code recommends it has.
 Or the clauses dealing with privacy or the processing of personal information were not drafted with POPI in mind, and as a result they don’t comply.

 - Templates get hacked to death.
 Changes might be made to the template for a specific deal, but these changes get made to the original template rather than to just the document for the specific deal.
 Before you know it there are five templates that all vary slightly and include various changes.
 If the wrong template then gets used for the next deal, the parties could be at risk.

 What can you do about bad legal writing?

 Please make sure that your documents aren’t horrible.
-Break the cycle.
+Break the cycle of bad legal writing.
 Make sure your template contracts are good and whenever you’re asked to sign a horrible document, point the person who drafted it to this article.
 We can help you to: